DawnweiSong/jhub-client/README.md

   --validate            validate notebook output matches --kernel-spec KERNEL_SPEC
-                        kernel spec to launch is not specified will use default --output-filename OUTPUT_FILENAME
+                        kernel spec to launch is not specified will use default --kernel-execution-timeout 60
+                        the time limit (default 1min) to run each cell --output-filename OUTPUT_FILENAME
                         output filename for results of running notebook
 ```